 This course is for corporate sustainability leaders and professionals, NGO practitioners, and consultants working on socio-ecological transformation and related topics.

-It will be particularly relevant for you if you are seeking:
+It will be particularly relevant for you or for your organisation if you are seeking:

 - Alignment: There is a noticeable gap between your purpose and the values and actions of your organisation.
-You feel like you have to mask your true self and perform when you are at work.
-You want to gain the skills and confidence to speak up about what matters to you and take aligned action.
+Some of you may feel like you have to mask your true self and perform when you are at work.
+You want to gain the skills and confidence to speak up about what matters and take aligned action.

 - Upskilling: You feel concerned about increasing climate instability locally and globally, and even more so by the fact that climate change impacts and risks are barely factored into the work that you do.
 You feel that the knowledge, tools, and methods you have are outdated to drive the change you want to see in the world.